falsy/react-width-clean-architecture/README.md

+## ⚠️ Discontinued

+> Development of this project has been discontinued due to significant overlap with the "[clean-architecture-with-typescript](https://github.com/falsy/react-width-clean-architecture)" project.

 # React with Clean Architecture

 This project is a small idea project for a React architecture based on the principles of `Domain-Driven Design (DDD)` and `Clean Architecture`.
 The goal of this project is to effectively manage the complexity of the business domain and build a modular, domain-centric design to facilitate easier service expansion and maintenance.